happymeatball-mk/timer-manager/README.md

 ## Description

-Timers Manager is a lightweight JavaScript library for managing timers and intervals.
+Timers Manager is a lightweight JavaScript application for managing timers and intervals.
 It provides an intuitive API for adding, starting, pausing, resuming, and removing timers.

 ## Quickstart